Affiliate Marketing for Seniors: Fired at 57, Now Thriving

 3. How long does it take to go from jobless to financially stable?

-Most folks who stick with freelancing, affiliate marketing, or e-commerce start seeing real change in six to twelve months.
+Most people who stay consistent with freelancing, affiliate marketing, or e-commerce begin to see progress over time.
 Not overnight—but it builds.
 Bit by bit.
 Just show up, keep learning, and don’t quit too soon.
 That steady effort?
 It adds up faster than you’d think.

 4.What’s the best way to network when you’re jobless at 50+?